Candidate move: Computer chess

 The ability of humans to find candidate moves remains one of the main differences between them and computers.
 Although early chess programmers made admirable efforts to make computers able to select candidate moves (see Type A versus Type B programs), they never played particularly well, and were soon supplanted by computers using brute-force algorithms (Shenk, 2006).
-The addition of Alphabeta algorithms made the latter type even more feasible.
+The addition of alpha–beta algorithms made the latter type even more feasible.
 Many acknowledged that computers were simply not capable of performing the complex pattern recognition that was required to find appropriate candidate moves, and that it was easier to have computers perform simple exhaustive searches.

 Today, most chess programs still rely mainly on brute-force searches, but as search algorithms have improved, today's chess engines seem more and more to be using candidate moves in their analysis.
 Hydra and AlphaZero, for example, are widely considered to be a "Type B" (candidate move finding) computer.